nagarwall/undirectedGraph/README.md

 Undirected Graph: In an undirected graph, edges have no direction (arrowless connections).
 It is basically the same as a directed graph but has bi-directional connections between nodes.

+Minimum Spanning Tree:

+A minimum spanning tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
+That is, it is a spanning tree whose sum of edge weights is as small as possible.
+More generally, any edge-weighted undirected graph (not necessarily connected) has a minimum spanning forest, which is a union of the minimum spanning trees for its connected components.

+DESIGN & IMPLEMENTATION:

+Java springboot application is used to implement the graph along with following operations:
+1. Initialize graph
+2. Get current graph
+3. Add a new node
+4. Delete a node
+5. Connect nodes
+6. Update weight
+7. Return Minimum Spanning Tree

 API DOCUMENTATION:

 https://app.swaggerhub.com/apis/nagarwall6/Graph/1.0.0

 https://app.swaggerhub.com/apis-docs/nagarwall6/Graph/1.0.0#/graph-controller

 POSTMAN TEST: